 Robert will share the unique challenges of commissioning mission critical facilities and how CxAlloy TQ assists him and his team in meeting those challenges.

 Robert DiFazio is Senior Vice President of Critical Solutions Group, a division of BGIS.
-Robert is responsible for developing and implementing the vision and the strategy of this business unit.
 He has experience in the design, integration, testing and commissioning of mission critical environments.
-Robert, a service-disabled veteran, started his career in the US Navy’s Nuclear Power Program and has spent 24 years working in mission critical environments.
-This experience and knowledge of these environments allows him to successfully address customer needs by developing and introducing integrated products and service solutions to the marketplace.
+A service-disabled veteran, Robert started his career in the US Navy’s Nuclear Power Program and has spent 24 years working in mission critical environments.

 Managing Large Project Porfolios

 Robert Langford • Hospital Corporation of America

 Hospital Corporation of America (HCA) currently owns 180 hospitals across the United States and United Kingdom, supported by an annual construction budget of $1.5 billion.
 This presentation will focus on how HCA utilizes CxAlloy to assist just two commissioning agents with this large workload, as well as how HCA is applying CxAlloy to improve the Cx process by identifying and eliminating common issues and monitor contractors' performance.

 Robert Langford manages internal commissioning projects for HCA in the western United States with construction budgets ranging from $5 to $225 million.
 Prior to coming to HCA in 2015, he was at Smith Seckman Reid (SSRCx) where he focused on commissioning office buildings, higher education facilities, and hospitals.
 Robert has a PE license in Tennessee and Nevada and a degree in Mechanical Engineering.

 Unlocking the Value of CxAlloy TQ Beyond Cx

 Phil Kang • WorkingBuildings